coverclock/com-diag-hazer/ISSUES.md

 has been modified to account for this malformed message; it originally core dumped with a segmentation violation.

+### Update 2019-06-06

-2019-06-06: U-Blox says this FW bug will be fixed in a subsequent release.
+U-Blox says this FW bug will be fixed in a subsequent release.

 <https://portal.u-blox.com/s/question/0D52p00008WRsgMCAT/ubxzedf9p-incorrect-number-of-satellites-in-view-for-nmea-gsv-for-glonass>

-## Likely wrong message indexing for Beidou on U-Blox UBX-ZED-F9R
+## Likely wrong message indexing for Beidou on U-Blox UBX-ZED-F9R (UPDATED)

 The Sparkfun ZED-F9R board uses the U-Blox ZED-F9R GNSS receiver.
 I'm pretty sure the U-Blox ZED-F9R-00B-00 chip has a firmware bug.
 I believe